PSWanjari/Low-Level-Desing-Problems/README.md

 # Low-Level-Desing-Problems
-The repository contains the LLD problem statement and solution
+The repository contains LLD problem statements and solutions